incoresemi/river_core_plugins/generator_plugins/uarch_test_plugin/README.md

 ```
 Here,
 - dut_config_yaml should be an absolute path.
 This is a **required** parameter.
+- modules_dir should be an absolute path, pointing to the path where the python files required for generating assembly tests are present.
+This is a **required** parameter
 - work_dir should be an absolute path to the work_dir the user prefers, if nothing is specified, uarch_test's default dir will be used.
 - linker_dir should be an absolute path to the directory containing **link.ld** and **model_test.h** files. if nothing is specified, uarch_test will create the files in the work_dir
 - modules should be a comma separated string listing the modules of dut for which the tests are needed.
 This is a **required** parameter. **all** creates tests for all the modules